-10 Reasons Why I’m Completely Unimpressed with Your Resume
+10 Reasons Why I’m Completely Unimpressed with Your Bad Resume

 At 10 til 2 we get about 80 new resumes a day and have a total of more than 60,000 in our database.
-Most are pretty decent; but more often than we’d like, we get a doozie.
+Most are pretty decent; but more often than we’d like, we get a doozy of a bad resume.
 And it’s not that the individual isn’t skilled, educated or a great employee.
 It’s that they don’t know how to write a resume.

 There are thousands of books on job hunting rife with resume tips.
 Every college career counseling office has help; articles are all over the internet with pointers and templates.
 Still, some people refuse to get assistance and their resume ends up in the trash and they wonder why they’re not getting a job.

 So, here’s a list of my ten biggest resume pet peeves: